-WHEREAS, autonomous vehicles greatly reduce human interaction with the direction of motor vehicles.
+WHEREAS, motor vehicles equipped with automated driving systems greatly reduce human interaction with the direction of motor vehicles.

-WHEREAS, human error is a factor in approximately 90 percent of motor vehicle accidents.
+WHEREAS, human error is a factor in more than 90 percent of motor vehicle accidents.

 WHEREAS, human error is responsible for a significant portion of traffic congestion.

-WHEREAS, autonomous vehicles can greatly enhance transportation access for mobility-impaired populations such as the disabled, elderly, and youth.
+WHEREAS, motor vehicles equipped with automated driving systems can greatly enhance transportation access for mobility-impaired populations such as the disabled, elderly, and youth.

-WHEREAS, the states regulate the licensing and operations of motor vehicles while the federal government regulates highway vehicle safety.
+WHEREAS, the states regulate the licensing, insurance, liability determination, and operations of motor vehicles while the federal government regulates highway vehicle safety and performance.

-WHEREAS, several states have enacted laws recognizing the legality of autonomous vehicles.
+WHEREAS, several states have enacted laws affirming the legality of automated driving systems.

-WHEREAS, requiring specific and unnecessary components or functions of nascent technologies will likely retard innovation and consumer availability.
+WHEREAS, requiring specific and unnecessary components or functions of nascent technologies will likely hinder innovation and consumer availability.

-WHEREAS, unduly discriminatory statutes or regulations with respect to the nature of insurance that shall be furnished for an autonomous vehicle should be avoided.
+WHEREAS, unduly discriminatory statutes or regulations with respect to the nature of insurance that shall be furnished for a motor vehicle equipped with an automated driving system should be avoided.

-WHEREAS, lawmakers and regulators should avoid crafting statutes or regulations regarding autonomous vehicles which fail to distinguish between highway and non-highway vehicles.
+WHEREAS, lawmakers and regulators should avoid crafting statutes or regulations regarding motor vehicles equipped with automated driving systems that fail to distinguish between on-road, off-road, low-speed, and highway motor vehicles.

-NOW THEREFORE BE IT RESOLVED, that [insert state here] opposes the enactment of laws or promulgation of regulations that would restrict autonomous vehicle innovation.
+NOW THEREFORE BE IT RESOLVED, that [insert state here] opposes the enactment of laws or promulgation of regulations that would restrict automated driving system innovation.

 Approved by the ALEC Board of Directors January 9, 2014.